Liceo scientifico Filippo Masci

+In 2024, the old main building has been abandoned in favor of a newly built seat at former 123rd Infantry Regiment "Chieti" location, in Chieti.

-The main seat of the school housed the local Chamber of Commerce, Industry, Agriculture and Artisanship from 1863 and afterwards another high school (Istituto Luigi di Savoia).
+The previous main seat of the school housed the local Chamber of Commerce, Industry, Agriculture and Artisanship from 1863 and afterwards another high school (Istituto Luigi di Savoia).

 Academics

 The liceo offers nowadays traditional and applied sciences option curricula, but also a Cambridge International enhanced curriculum, more focused on English language and with a IGSCE examination, and a Biomedical enhancement established nationally by an agreement between the Italian Minister of Education and the Italian professional order of physicians.